-Duke participates in several Clinical Data Research Networks (CDRNs), making it easier to conduct multi-site research by allowing potential access to EHR data at all member institutions, including Duke.
+Duke participates in several Clinical Data Research Networks (CDRNs) that make it easier than ever to conduct multi-site studies by enabling access to well-curated EHR data at all member institutions, including Duke.

-- Quickly get counts of patients meeting your inclusion/exclusion criteria
+- Quickly get counts of patients meeting your eligibility criteria

 - Find collaborators at other member institutions